AmosNimos/Battle-Cry/README.md

 - Fair & free.
 - Every card is compatible with every deck.
 - No extra deck
+- Only one type of card Creature with effect

 ### Ways of making it fair
 - The lot of card is shuffled then splited in x amounth of player.